 WFNS has three core communications priorities: communications with members, communications on behalf of and in the interests of members, and communications with the diverse markets for Nova Scotia writers and writing.
-These communications priorities are achieved through a range of approaches, including our bi-weekly email newsletter (Subtext) and our comprehensive social media communications strategy (with its regional and national profile-raising channels).
+These communications priorities are achieved through a range of approaches, including our weekly email newsletter for members (Subtext) and our comprehensive social media communications strategy (with its regional and national profile-raising channels).

 - Subtext, our official member newsletter, communicates time-sensitive information on WFNS’s programs, events, and workshops.
 We also note the accomplishments and publications of our members; convey the events, writing groups, & writing retreats offered by the broader Nova Scotia literary community; and list a selection of opportunities for literary employment, publication, & competition.
 Subtext is emailed to all general members on a weekly schedule.

 - WFNS uses Facebook (@WritersFedofNS), Twitter (@WritersFedofNS), and Instagram (@WritersFedofNS) to promote WFNS programming.
 Our Facebook Page (with its concentrated local impact) is primarily leveraged for outreach, while our Twitter account (with about 3500 followers across Canada’s writing and publishing sectors) helps raise the profile of Nova Scotia writers and writing farther afield.

 The board and staff of the Writers’ Federation of Nova Scotia stand in solidarity with all people seeking justice in the face of anti-Black and anti-Indigenous racism, police brutality, and white supremacy.